-Encouraging Emodiversity
+Encouraging Emodiversity.
 Recent research has proposed that it is not always necessary to focus on downregulating emotion in order to promote open-mindedness.
-Across five studies, Grossman et al. (2020) found a robust relationship between people's tendency to recognize and experience a range of emotions - emodiversity - and a tendency to engage in wise reasoning.
-In these studies, they measured emodiversity using sentiment analysis of interview transcripts (Study 1) and a formula developed by Quoidbach et al. (2014) that incorporates multiple self-report items (Studies 2-5).
+Across five studies, Grossmann et al. (2019) found a robust relationship between people's tendency to recognize and experience a range of emotions - emodiversity - and a tendency to engage in wise reasoning.
+In these studies, they measured emodiversity using sentiment analysis of interview transcripts (Study

+1) and a formula developed by Quoidbach et al. (2014) that incorporates multiple self-report items (Studies 2-5).
 They found that participants with higher emodiversity also reported having higher intellectual humility, were more likely to consider diverse perspectives, were more likely to adopt a distant (rather than immersed) viewpoint, and were more likely to search for compromise.
-Similarly, participants with more emodiversity scored higher on the situated wise reasoning scale, a measure of state-level wise reasoning.
+Similarly, participants with more emodiversity scored higher on the situated wise reasoning scale, a measure of state-level wise reasoning (partial $\eta^2 \approx .08$ ).

 Although there is compelling evidence for there being a positive relationship between emodiversity and wise reasoning, less work has been done to develop interventions to promote emodiversity.
-Grossman et al. attempted to do so in three of their studies (Studies 4a-c) using a few different methods.
-They had participants attempt to appraise their emotions in a differentiated versus simple (good/bad) manner and they had participants focus on multiple emotions that they had experienced versus one strong emotion.
-However, they did not find that any of these approaches worked to increase emodiversity.
-Therefore, further work will be needed to help boost emodiversity and to examine the causal effect between emodiversity and wise reasoning.
+Grossmann et al. attempted to do so in three of their studies (Studies 4a-c, n = 1526) using a few different methods.
+They had online mTurk participants attempt to appraise their emotions in a differentiated versus simple (good/bad) manner and they had participants focus on multiple emotions that they had experienced versus one strong emotion.
+However, they did not find that any of these approaches worked to increase emodiversity (n.s.).
+This may imply that emodiversity is largely a stable trait within individuals, more akin to a personality trait.
+In this case, it may be more appropriate to consider whether the extent to which an individual exhibits emodiversity may act as a moderator for other open-mindedness interventions.
+Alternatively, it may simply be that the manipulations used in the above studies were not powerful enough to actually shift emodiversity.
+Further work will be needed to see whether it is possible to boost emodiversity, and to examine the causal effect between emodiversity, wise reasoning, and open-mindedness.